schmir/bbfreeze/README.rst

 - documentation is a bit sparse

-bb-freeze - command line tool
+bbfreeze - command line tool
 ======================================================================
-bbfreeze provides a command line utility called bb-freeze, which freezes all python scripts given on the command line into the directory dist, which then contains for each script an executable and all dependencies needed by those executables.
+bbfreeze provides a command line utility called bbfreeze, which freezes all python scripts given on the command line into the directory dist, which then contains for each script an executable and all dependencies needed by those executables.